unixorn/zsh-quickstart-kit/Readme.md

 * Automatic periodic updates of both `zgenom` and your plugins
 * Cross-session shared history so commands typed in one terminal window can be seen and searched in all your other `zsh` sessions on the same machine.
 * Automatic deduplication of your command history.
-* Many more tab completions, courtesy of the [zsh-users/zsh-completions](https://github.com/zsh-users/zsh-completions) repository, and periodic updating to tip of master of that repository so you get updates to the extra tab completions.
+* Many more tab completions, courtesy of the [zsh-users/zsh-completions](https://github.com/zsh-users/zsh-completions) repository, and periodic updating to the tip of master of that repository, so you get updates to the extra tab completions.
 * Supercharged command history search with [fzf](https://github.com/junegunn/fzf).
 * Syntax highlighting at the command line.
 * Tab completion of Rakefile targets.